thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_intro.md

 ## Adapter

-- Create an Adapter
-- Introduce an Adaper
-- Use third part Adapter

 Adapters are sorts of implementations which implements a same kind of function.
 In ThinkJS , the framework provides these adapters by default.
 Such as Cache, Session, WebSocket, Db, Store, Template, Socket and so on.

 ### Create An Adapter